 Top 12 Examples of Human-Environment Interactions

-Humans impact the environment through their interactions in many different ways, such as overpopulation, pollution, and the burning of fossil fuels.
+Humans impact the environment through their interactions in many ways, such as overpopulation, pollution, and the burning of fossil fuels.
 Human environment interactions have resulted in impacts, such as climate change, soil erosion, and air pollution.

 Here are the 12 examples of human-environment interactions: